Karl Menninger: Menninger Clinic, Foundation and School

-Other Psychiatric Work
+Other psychiatric work

 In 1930, he wrote his first book The Human Mind, where he argued that psychiatry was a science and that the mentally ill were only slightly different from healthy individuals.

 From 1941-1942 he would serve a term as the president of the American Psychoanalytic Association (APsA).

 In his 1963 book, The Vital Balance, he and his co-authors disagreed with diagnoses as they existed in psychiatry.
 While not going as far as saying mental illness is a myth, the book talked about mental disorganization as more generalized and more recoverable than was seen in mainstream psychiatry.

 He was considered an outsider to mainstream psychiatry, for example calling the 1968 DSM-II a modern “Witches Hammer Manual”.
 He also, despite calling himself "more Freudian than Freud" was not particularly attached to doctrine from that tradition, referring to organized psychoanalysis as "the Vatican".

-From 1946 to 1962 he was a professor of psychiatry at University of Kansas City Medical School Late in life he also taugh criminology, mental hygiene and abnormal psychiatry at Washburn University.
+From 1946 to 1962 he was a professor of psychiatry at University of Kansas City Medical School Late in life he also taught criminology, mental hygiene and abnormal psychiatry at Washburn University.